tarwn/lessthandot-hugo/blogs/content/posts/2010-09-01-dealing-with-the-multi-part-identifier-d.md

 Can you tell what is wrong with the code?
 If you try to run that you will get the following error

 <div style="border:1px solid black;background-color:#444;color:white;margin:0 20px;padding:0 5px 0 5px;">
-  Msg 4104, Level 16, State 1, Line 2<br /> The multi-part identifier &#8220;DB2.dbo.Table1.Column1&#8221; could not be bound.
+  Msg 4104, Level 16, State 1, Line 2<br /> The multi-part identifier “DB2.dbo.Table1.Column1” could not be bound.
 </div>

 The problem is that aliases are defined for the tables but not used in the column part.

-Let&#8217;s take a closer look with some code that you can actually run.
+Let's take a closer look with some code that you can actually run.
 First create these two tables

 sql
 use tempdb